file-format/Docs/en/email/edb.md

 |3|JET_dbstateCleanShutdown|The database is in a clean state.
 The database can be attached without any log files.|
 |4|JET_dbstateBeingConverted|The database is being upgraded.|
 |5|JET_dbstateForceDetachInternal|This value is introduced in WindowsXP|

-## How to open EDB file?

-EDB files can be opened using the following programs.

- * Microsoft Exchange Server

 ## References
  * [Extensible Storage Engine (ESE) Database File (EDB) Specifications](https://github.com/libyal/libesedb/tree/master/documentation)